‘This post contains Affiliate Links. I get a commission from qualifying purchases.’

 A sketch of my sketching stuff!
 Some of which I have had since I was 18 and bought with my student grant.
 So they are old friends!

 I often take a range of mediums with me and make my mind up of what to use when looking at the subject.
 So here’s what is usually in my bag (pictured above).

-I find this a convenient, general size.
+I find A4 size pads to be a convenient, general size.

-However, if I’m out walking I often only take an A5 pad in a plastic bag with watercolours, pencils etc.
+However, if I’m out walking I often only take an A5 Pad in a plastic bag with watercolours, pencils etc.

 Something to sharpen them with, I usually take a scalpel with the blade taped the handle.
 So that it doesn’t cut anything unintentionally.